nonomal/Termix/README.md

 # Installation
 Visit the Termix [Wiki](https://github.com/LukeGus/Termix/wiki) for information on how to install Termix.
 You can also use these links to go directly to guide.
 [Docker](https://github.com/LukeGus/Termix/wiki/Docker) or [Manual](https://github.com/LukeGus/Termix/wiki/Manual).

+# Support
+If you need help with Termix, you can join the [Discord](https://discord.gg/jVQGdvHDrf) server and visit the support channel.
+You can also open an issue or open a pull request on the [GitHub](https://github.com/LukeGus/Termix/issues) repo.

 # Show-off

 ![Demo Image](repo-images/DemoImage1.png)